We’ve all been there:

 We were just getting warmed up.

-In CRO, you should never stop after just one test.
+In eCommerce conversion rate optimization, you should never stop after just one test.

-You glean some insights from one test and then you try and push that further with another test.
+You glean some insights from testing one element and then you try and push that further with another test.

 And push we did.